-Melt Cosmetics can be purchased at MeltCosmetics.com and Sephora.
+Melt Cosmetics is available at MeltCosmetics.com and Sephora.

-Although I loved the All Day/Everyday Liners and the Liquid Set Lipstick, the jury is still out on the BluePrint stack due to how the shadows performed given the high price point.
+Although I loved the All Day/Everyday Liners and the Liquid Set Lipstick, the BluePrint stack disappointed.
 The shadow formula is perplexing.
 The metallic shades are much softer than the metallics in their previous stacks (i.e. the Gun Metal Stack).

-Also, the color selection of this particular stack reminds me of the Blue Runway Eyes Baked Eyeshadow Palette that Milani used to sell at the drugstore.
-I wish that Melt did an entirely blue stack that included more matte shadows.
-If they had done so, a complete blue look could be created, similarly to ColourPop’s Blue Moon Palette.
+Also, the color selection of this particular stack reminds me of the Blue Runway Eyes Baked Eyeshadow Palette that Milani sold at the drugstore.
+I wish that Melt created an entirely blue stack that included more matte shadows.
+If they had done so, a complete blue look could be created.

 How so?
-Fans who know they want the stack can buy it in the special packaging, but consumers on the fence can wait to read reviews or watch tutorials before making their decision.
+Fans who know they want the stack can buy it in the special packaging.
+Whereas, consumers on the fence can wait to read reviews or watch tutorials before making their decision.

 Will I buy more eyeshadow from Melt?
 Heck yeah I will, but I may look for more reviews before doing so.
-For any US readers, Melt is now available at Sephora, so I highly recommend playing with these products in store if you find yourself on the fence!
+For any US readers, Melt is now available at Sephora.
+I highly recommend playing with these products in store if you find yourself on the fence!